vasiuadriana/venues-project/README.md

 - for a very minimal design improvement it uses the library `Flask-Bootstrap`
 - the state of the app is maintained in memory using a pattern of loading the feed data at startup.
 I am using the concept of Flask Application Context
 - the input for this app is considered to be json so no trailing comas are allowed.
-Also, the assumption is that the json has a specific format and is a location which is known to the app, otherwise the app will fail at startup.
+Also, the assumption is that the json has a specific format and is in a location which is known to the app, otherwise the app will fail at startup.
 In a production application you would probably have a mechanism that validates and publishes this data accordingly.
 - for simplicity all the libraries needed for this app to be run and tested are in the same file: `requirements.txt` but in a production app you would separate those dependencies so that you don't install testing libraries on the production server